chemag/audiolat/README.md

 03-23 16:31:00.871 12498 12498 D audiolat: MidiDeviceInfo { id: 4 inputPortCount(): 1 outputPortCount(): 1 product: SamplePad }
 ```

-Run the command, and hit the drum pad with a drum stick.
+Run the command, and hit the drum pad with a drum stick around once every 3 seconds.
 You should hear a chirp (a signal of continuously increasing frequency) every time you hit the pad.
-Do 4 or 5, separated around 2 seconds.
+Keep hitting the drum pad until the DUT stops playing the end signal.

 (2) Analyze results